ets-berkeley-edu/cloud-lrs/README.md

 # Deploying Cloud-LRS using Apache

 ## Apache
 Cloud-LRS uses Apache as its reverse proxy.
-Set the apache documentRoot and logDirectory in the config/default.json.
+Rename the file in config/default.json (If not it gets overwritten during commits).
+Set the apache documentRoot and logDirectory in the config/<config>.json file.

 Cloud-LRS also contains a script that will generate an Apache config file based on the project's configuration.
 This script can be run by executing the following command from the project's root folder: